-However, the Company has consolidated one Re-securitization trust VIE, where it was determined that third party investors did not share in the responsibility for the design of the Re-securitization trust, as evidenced by less than significant purchases of the resulting securities by third party investors on the date of the Re-securitizations.
-As of March 31, 2022, the underlying assets of the consolidated VIE which are primarily comprised of mortgage-backed securities, were approximately \$164.1 million and are included in Trading Assets on the Consolidated Statement of Financial Condition.
-Additionally, as of March 31, 2022, underlying liabilities of the Re-Securitization trust VIE, were approximately \$111.8 million.
-These underlying liabilities are long term in nature and range in maturity from 2036 through 2037 and are included in Borrowings at fair value on the Consolidated Statement of Financial Condition.
-During the year ended March 31, 2022, the weighted average interest rate on these liabilities was 1.0%.
-The Company's maximum remaining exposure to economic loss related to the consolidated Re-securitization trust VIE is limited to the amount of its interest in the VIE, which was approximately \$52.3 million at March 31, 2022.
-The Company also consolidates the assets and liabilities of CLOs in which it holds a controlling equity investment.
-As of March 31, 2022, the Company did not hold a controlling equity investment in any CLO, thus no CLO was consolidated.
+The Company has also consolidated Re-securitization trusts VIEs, where it was determined that third party investors did not share in the responsibility for the design of the Re-securitization trust, as evidenced by less than significant purchases of the resulting securities by third party investors on the date of the Resecuritizations.
+As of March 31, 2025, the underlying assets of the consolidated VIEs which are primarily comprised of mortgage-backed securities, were approximately \$276.4 million and are included in Trading Assets on the Consolidated Statement of Financial Condition.
+Additionally, as of March 31, 2025, underlying liabilities of the Re-Securitization trust VIEs, were approximately \$225.3 million.
+These underlying liabilities are long term in nature and range in maturity from 2036 through 2069 and are included in Borrowings at fair value on the Consolidated Statement of Financial Condition.
+During the year ended March 31, 2025, the weighted average interest rate on these liabilities was 2.7%.
+The Company's maximum remaining exposure to economic loss related to the consolidated Re-securitization trust VIEs is limited to the amount of its interest in the VIE, which was approximately \$51.1 million at March 31, 2025.